karlbuscheck/merlin/README.md

 ## How to Run Merlin v0 in Colab

 1. Open the notebook: `notebooks/05_merlin_console.ipynb`
-2. Scroll directly to the bottom cell; Note: You do NOT need to re-run the whole notebook

-3. Run this cell:
+2. Run all cells once to mount Drive, load the trained boosters, and define the helper functions.
+The final cell lauches the interactive console:
    `run_merlin_console()`

-4. When prompted, enter:
+3. When prompted, enter:
    - title
    - episode length (minutes)
    - day of week